AdaCore/spark2014/docs/ug/usage.rst

 the assertion policy at the point of declaration of the pragma, it may insert checks in the executable.
 See the SPARK Reference Manual for more details.

+Expression Functions
+""""""""""""""""""""

+Expression functions that do not have a user-defined postcondition are treated specially by |GNATprove|, which generates a postcondition stating that their result is equal to the expression that defines them (this postcondition is always satisfied!).
+Expression functions that have a user-defined postcondition are treated like regular functions.

 Function Calls in Annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^